numsweb/apple-weather/README.md

   * Ruby version  ruby 3.2.2
   * Rails version  7.1.3.2
   * System dependencies specify weather API used
-  * Designed using free weather API, update if/when a commercial (paid) API is desired
+  * Designed using free weather API (https://www.tomorrow.io), update if/when a commercial (paid) API is desired
-  * Hard-coded location in initial release.
-Would have to add ability to accept a location and use it when collecting weather information
+  * Added the ability to accept a location and use it when collecting weather information